coleenquadros/configuration/docs/app-sre/tekton/tekton-howto.md

     retention:
       days: 7 # maximum number of days to retain deployments
-      min: 100 # minimum number of deployments to retain
+      minimum: 100 # minimum number of deployments to retain
     ```

     * this file should be placed under `data/services/<service_name>/pipelines`.